volodya-lombrozo/volodya-lombrozo.github.io/_posts/articles/2025-02-19-stream-leak.md

 ---
 layout: post
-title: "Thread-Safety Pitfalls in XML Processing or How To Shoot Yourself in The Foot"
+title: "Thread-Safety Pitfalls in XML Processing"
+excerpt: "Or how to shoot yourself in the foot with Java Streams.
+Learn thread-safety pitfalls in Java’s DOM and Stream APIs — and practical strategies to avoid concurrency issues."
 date: 2025-02-19
 ---

-# Thread-Safety Pitfalls in XML Processing—or How to Shoot Yourself in the Foot with Java Streams
+# Thread-Safety Pitfalls in XML Processing

 Do you think the method `children()` below is thread-safe?